masakk1/lunamesh/README.md

 ```

 > [!WARNING]
 > Some OSs don't allow ports below 1024.
-Use a high port number
+Use a port above the reserved 1024.
+Check [wikipedia](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)

-The IP can be `nil` if you want to accept connections from anywhere, if you only want to accept from yoursel, then you set it to `"127.0.0.1"`.
+The IP can be `nil` if you want to accept connections from anywhere, if you only want to accept from yourself, then you set it to `"127.0.0.1"`.

 ## `:connect(ip, port)`
 Connects to a specified server at an ip and port